sunnyopenkube/github-search/README.md

 Project is divided into:

-1. Screens
+1. Screens:
 All the top level pages are inside screen directory

-2. Components
+2. Components:
 All the components are inside component directory

-3. Constants
+3. Constants:
 Constants like base url are stored in contants directory

 ## Project Build